 Recently I have begun working on the evolution of low-mass galaxies and how interactions between them differ from interactions between massive galaxies.
 I am a member of the TiNy Titans (TNT) team, which is using an SDSS-selected sample of dwarf galaxy pairs to study interactions between dwarf galaxies as a function of environment.

 I am currently a FONDECYT Postdoctoral Fellow in the Instituto de Astrofísica at the Pontificia Universidad Católica de Chile.
 In 2014 I defended my PhD dissertation (“The Dynamics and Cold Gas Content of Luminous Infrared Galaxy Mergers in the Local Universe”) in the Department of Astronomy at The University of Virginia.
-In the past (January – July 2013) I was a Visiting Graduate Student Fellow at the Infrared Processing and Analysis Center in Pasadena and my FONDECYT postdoc was previously hosted by the Departamento de Astronomía at the Universidad de Concepción.
+I have previously been associated with:

 In addition to my research activities, I am interested in public outreach and am always happy to talk to astronomy clubs and do classroom visits (in person or via Skype).
 Please contact me at the email below if you are interested in working together on outreach.